Hiking in Sardinia: 5 Ways To Explore The Island On Foot

 5) Our Top Choice: Via Selvaggia Sardinia

-You can go hiking in Sardinia year-round.
+You can hike in Sardinia year-round.
 However, the weather in winter time can be quite unpleasant, with more rain and wind at higher elevations.
 Some accommodations close their businesses in the winter months, and it may be hard to find a place to stay along the walking routes.
-The best months to go walking in Sardinia are April-June, September and October.
+The best months for hiking in Sardinia are April-June, September and October.
 The weather is generally stable and temperatures are pleasant.
 If you choose to go in July or August bear in mind it will be busy.
 It may be a challenge to organize places to stay, so book ahead of time.
 Plus during the summer months it can get very hot with an average temperature of 29 degrees Celsius.

 Via Selvaggia Sardinia